Al-Mutawakkil: Caliphate

 He released from prison the famous jurist Ahmad ibn Hanbal ibn Hilal ibn Asad al-Shaybani, who opposed the Mutazilites in their opinion that the Quran was created.
-Ahmad ibn Hanbal, the founder of the Hanbali madhhab, was arrested and tortured throughout the reigns of, respectively, al-Ma'mun (813–833), his brother and al-Mutawakkil's father, al-Mutassim, and his son al-Wathiq.
+Ahmad ibn Hanbal, the founder of the Hanbali madhhab, was arrested and tortured throughout the reigns of father al-Mutasim, and his brother al-Wathiq.

-One Mahmud ibn al-Faraj al-Nayshapuri arose claiming to be a prophet.
+During his reign, a man named Mahmud ibn al-Faraj al-Nayshapuri arose claiming to be a prophet.
 He and some followers were arrested in Baghdad.
 He was imprisoned, and beaten to death on 18 June 850.

-In A.H.
-236 (850), al-Mutawakkil issued a decree requiring all Christians and Jews in his realm, including Jerusalem and Caesarea, to wear a yellow (honey-colored) hood and belt to distinguish them from Muslims.
+In the same year of 850 (236 AH), al-Mutawakkil issued a decree requiring all Christians and Jews in his realm, including Jerusalem and Caesarea, to wear a yellow (honey-colored) hood and belt to distinguish them from Muslims.